 Kalanchoe millotii is a member of the crassulaceae family.
 It is a n ornamental succulent plant that is native to Madagascar.
-Since it is not particularly cold hardy, it is grown as an indoor plant in most areas of the country.

 Growing Kalanchoe Millotii